Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

-The best discovered architectures (see Fig.~\ref{fig_best_nets}) can be compared with common handcrafted designs, as well as with networks using block-based representation.
+The best discovered architectures (see Fig.~\ref{fig_best_nets}) can be compared with common handcrafted designs, as well as with networks that are representable by cell-based search spaces.
 The solutions found by ASED have pooling layers distributed roughly regularly along the network depth.
 This draws parallels to other common designs, where pooling (more generally, downsampling) typically separates different network submodules/blocks.
-However, it is important to note that the architectures discovered by ASED do not contain repeating sequences of operations and, therefore, cannot be represented with just a few recurring patterns.
-These final solutions lie outside of the search space of many other architecture search methods, which demonstrates the value of generality of the proposed representation.
+However, it is important to note that the architectures discovered by ASED overall do not contain repeating sequences of operations and, therefore, cannot be represented as sequences of identical cells.
+These final solutions lie outside of the search space of most other architecture search methods, which demonstrates the value of generality of the proposed representation.
 Another notable difference between the proposed and existing solutions is the tendency for the convolution kernel size to increase along the network depth.
 Handcrafted designs most commonly feature larger convolutions in the earlier stages, or simply use the same kernel size for all the layers.
-In the ASED-produced solutions, on the other hand, 7x7 convolutions and dilated 5x5 convolutions (with an effective receptive field of 9x9) are dominant in the later layers.
+In the ASED-produced solutions, on the other hand, 7x7 convolutions and dilated 5x5 convolutions (with an effective receptive field of 9x9) are dominant in the later layers, which is most likely the result of the low complexity bias.